 The bottom line

-Orijen Cat & Kitten earns the win as the highest-scoring cat food in our database, and its fresh/whole ingredient philosophy, organ meat inclusions, and wider protein diversity justify the premium.
-But Acana at A/90 is not a step down in any meaningful way — it’s the same manufacturer, the same commitment to animal-first formulas, and a score that puts it ahead of every other cat food except Orijen itself.
-If budget is no concern, Orijen is the best dry cat food you can buy.
-If you want 99% of the nutrition at 80% of the price, Acana is the smarter pick.
+Orijen Cat & Kitten earns A/91 — the highest-scoring cat food in our database — on fresh/whole ingredient sourcing, organ meat inclusion in the top five, and wider protein diversity.
+Acana Cat at A/90 is not a step down in any meaningful way: same manufacturer (Champion Petfoods), same AAFCO Cat Food Nutrient Profiles substantiation for all life stages, same commitment to 75%+ animal ingredients.
+If budget allows, Orijen is the best dry cat food in our ranking.
+If you want roughly 99% of the nutrition at 80% of the price, Acana is the smarter pick.

 Read our full reviews of Acana Cat and Orijen Cat & Kitten for the complete ingredient breakdowns.